 The dietary supplement industry is not strictly regulated by the U.S. Food and Drug Administration (FDA).
 There is no uniformity required in the testing methods that manufacturer’s perform on raw materials.
 The FDA’s Current Good Manufacturing Practices (cGMPs) lack regulatory teeth governing testing and proof of a product’s efficacy.

-An example concerning the purity of fish oil developed on March 2, 2010 in the form of a lawsuit when the world’s largest producer of omega 3 fish oil, Omega Protein, was sued under California Proposition 65 for not telling consumers that their products contained toxic levels of PCBs.
+An example concerning lack of purity of fish oil developed on March 2, 2010 in the form of a lawsuit when the world’s largest producer of omega 3 fish oil, Omega Protein, was sued under California Proposition 65 for not telling consumers that their products contained toxic levels of PCBs.
 Omega Protein produces fish oil supplements for companies like Rite Aid, CVS, GNC, Now Health Group, Pharmavite, Solgar and Twinlab.

 The Mateel Environmental Justice Foundation introduced the lawsuit, after testing 10 omega 3 supplements manufactured by Omega Protein and finding PCBs in all of them.
 The suit alleges that the defendants are marketing products containing PCB levels that exceed the law's limits for human consumption of these contaminants, and illegally failing to disclose this to consumers on product labels.
 The allegations in the lawsuit have not yet been proven in court.